News & Blog

 The overarching Independent Inquiry into Child Sexual Abuse (IICSA) spanned over seven years and its final report was published in 2022.
 During the course of its investigation the inquiry looked at CSE by organised networks and in February 2022 it made six recommendations.
 Those recommendations are:

-2. Data Collection: Police forces and local authorities in England and Wales must collect and separate data on all known or suspected cases of child sexual exploitation, distinguishing them from other forms of abuse.
-This data should include details on the sex, ethnicity, and disability status of both victims and perpetrators.
+5. Child sexual exploitation data -Police forces and local authorities in England and Wales must collect data on all cases of known or suspected child sexual exploitation and child sexual exploitation by networks.
+These data should be separated from other data sets, including data on child sexual abuse, and be disaggregated by the sex, ethnicity and disability of both the victim and perpetrator.

 IICSA made twenty key recommendations in its final report to improve child protection in England and Wales in October 2022.
 These are: